EyeWise Vision Clinic

 1. Phacoemulsification

-Phacoemulsification, or phaco, is a cataract surgery technique.
-During phacoemulsification, the cataract specialist uses an ultrasound probe to break up the cloudy lens and suction it out through a tiny incision.
+Phacoemulsification, or phaco, is a cataract surgery technique that uses an ultrasound probe to break up the cloudy lens and suction it out through a tiny incision.
 This procedure often involves the implantation of an artificial lens called the intraocular lens (IOL) to replace the natural lens.
-The key advantages of phacoemulsification include its minimally invasive nature and quick procedure time, facilitating faster recovery and minimal patient discomfort.

 2. Femtosecond Laser-Assisted Cataract Surgery (FLACS)